Fix and Manage Issues

 - Type your comment and use @mentions to tag team members.
 Only members of the relevant team can be tagged in comments.

-The team member who is tagged will receive a notification and email if it’s enabled for them.
+The team member who is tagged receives a notification and email if it’s enabled for them.

 Instance Statuses Explained